 Former Marcet player Deependra Negi scores a goal in his first Indian Super League match.

-Two years ago, he was training every day at Marcet.
-Today, he plays in India’s First Division and shares a locker room with stars like Dimitar Berbatov.
-At 19 years of age, Deependra Negi is searing through stages and his signing to Kerala Blasters FC has been the detonating factor in his dive into the international footballing elite.
+A few years ago, he was training every day at Marcet.
+Today, he plays in India’s First Division, where he shared a locker room with stars like Dimitar Berbatov.
+At 19 years of age, Deependra Negi seared through stages and his signing to Kerala Blasters FC was the detonating factor in his dive into the international footballing elite.

 What’s the secret to reaching professional football?
 “There isn’t one”, the Indian footballer assures.
 “It’s simply a matter of working hard and learning something new every day.
 The path I took during my time at Marcet has been very important to my process and has helped me a lot.
 For a footballer, Spain is the best place to be training and learning to be a professional player.
 At Marcet I could see my abilities grow day by day”.